shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## IFTTT - Connecting to A Voice Assistant

 IFTTT, short for "If This Then That", provides a convenient way to create a hub that connects a variety of services (including voice assistants) where they can interact with each another based on a set of user-defined rules (called applets).
 As of the time of writing, IFTTT allows each user to create up to 3 applets for its free tier.

-As the name implies, every applet of IFTTT follows the "If This Then That" structure:
+As the name implies, every applet follows the "If This Then That" structure:

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/1.jpg" />
 </div>

-and creating a new applet boils down to defining the two pieces: "If This" and "Then That".
-First, configure the "If This" part and choose the Google Assistant option (you might be asked to link your Google account to IFTTT).
+and creating a new applet boils down to defining the two pieces: the "If This" and the "Then That".
+First, let's configure the "If This" by selecting the Google Assistant option (you might be asked to link your Google account to IFTTT).
 In the next screen, although the "Say a simple phrase" option is more than enough to get the job done, the "Say a phrase with a text ingredient" option is preferred as it will be a lot more flexible when it comes to further customizing our voice commands.

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/3.jpg" />
 </div>

 That brings us to the trigger configuration.
-I use "kodi" as my keyword, followed by a custom text field.
+Personally, I use "kodi" as my keyword, followed by a custom text field.
 The rest is not important.

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/4.jpg" />
 </div>

-Next, on the "Then That" piece, what we want to choose is the webhook service that we've created in the previous step, with the exact action being configurable for future development's sake:
+Next, onto the "Then That" piece, what we want to choose is the webhook service that we created in the previous step, with the exact action being configurable for future development's sake:

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/6.jpg" />